alxshelepenok/lumen/content/posts/to-dfinity-and-beyond-host-on-the-internet-computer-with-fleek.md

 ![](https://fleek-team-bucket.storage.fleek.co/Blog Inline/checkdns.png)

-This URL is a direct HTTP access to your site/app on Dfinity!
+This URL is a direct HTTP access to your site/app on the Internet Computer!
 We’ll go into the Gateways detail on the next point.
-But, of course, **we allow for custom DNS domains on Dfinity and the process is the same as it is with other environments.**
+But, of course, **we allow for custom DNS domains on the Internet Computer and the process is the same as it is with other environments.**

 ![](https://fleek-team-bucket.storage.fleek.co/Blog%20Inline/verifydns.png)

 Simply specify your custom domain, click **verify DNS configuration**, and add the appropriate record to your domain’s CNAME (instructions might vary according to your provider).
-Once all is set and done, you can click verify again (wait a couple minutes until it propagates) and your Dfinity site will be up and running on your own custom domain.
+Once all is set and done, you can click verify again (wait a couple minutes until it propagates) and your site will be up and running on your own custom domain.

 ![](https://fleek-team-bucket.storage.fleek.co/Blog%20Inline/finished-add-domain.png)

-What about **blockchain domains like ENS** (Ethereum Name Service) **or HNS** (Handshake)**?** We are working with all parties to combine Dfinity + Blockchain Domains, adding more and more options to peel off layers of centralization.
+What about **blockchain domains like ENS** (Ethereum Name Service) **or HNS** (Handshake)**?** We are working with all parties to combine the Internet Computer + Blockchain Domains, adding more and more options to peel off layers of centralization.
 We already have worked on experimental implementations, so expect news soon...

-## New Dfinity Features: Dfinity/IC Gateway.
+## New Internet Computer Features: Fleek's IC Gateway.

 ![](https://fleek-team-bucket.storage.fleek.co/Blog%20Inline/portal-gateway.webp)

-There are two main things we had to address when tackling Dfinity Hosting on Fleek.
+There are two main things we had to address when tackling Internet Computer Hosting on Fleek.
 First, there isn’t a standard and quick way of **accessing Canister data on the Internet Computer via HTTP**, on the current web standards, without having to make actual Canister calls.

-What’s more, this goes for **all canisters on Dfinity and their data**, not just FE canisters created by Fleek.
+What’s more, this goes for **all canisters and their data**, not just FE canisters created by Fleek.

-Secondly, we also have to consider that even if hosted on Dfinity, if we wanted to surface static sites from the IC on the current Web 2.0 we would need to handle basic concepts such as SSL, CDN, and DNS for our users.
+Secondly, we also have to consider that even if hosted on the Internet Computer, if we wanted to surface static sites from the IC on the current Web 2.0 we would need to handle basic concepts such as SSL, CDN, and DNS for our users.

-Combine these two issues, and a little bit of radioactive open source code, and you get the reason why **Fleek’s Dfinity/IC Gateway was born!** Our very own transdimensional portal, (minus the disintegration-risk) that **anyone, not just Fleek users,** can use to access their Dfinity-hosted Canister data over HTTP and an accessible URL format.
+Combine these two issues, and a little bit of radioactive open source code, and you get the reason why **Fleek’s Gateway was born!** Our very own transdimensional portal, (minus the disintegration-risk) that **anyone, not just Fleek users,** can use to access their Internet Computer-hosted Canister data over HTTP and an accessible URL format.

-The Fleek Dfinity/IC Gateway lives on: ic.fleek.co
+The Fleek Internet Computer Gateway lives on: ic.fleek.co

 To access any canister, just add your canister ID before the URL (), to get a url like this: